Frequently Asked Questions

 Where can I place the porta potty?

-The unit needs to be within at least thirty feet of our service truck.
+The unit needs to be within at least thirty feet for our service truck to access.
 The best position would be on a flat or level surface or a driveway.

 How often should a porta potty be serviced?

 For long term applications a weekly service (or after 80-100 uses) is sufficient to meet the needs of most users.
 However, for large special events a portable toilet service may be needed on a daily or nightly basis.
 When renting a portable toilet be sure to discuss your specific needs with the customer service representative to ensure that your toilets will be serviced at an appropriate frequency.